Tax Management India. Com

 X X X X Extracts X X X X

-..... that the assessee had sold two landed properties at Kalapatti and Dharapuram and the capital gain was worked out for both the properties at ₹ 1,37,31,142/-.
+..... sold two landed properties at Kalapatti and Dharapuram and the capital gain was worked out for both the properties at ₹ 1,37,31,142/-.
 However this was not admitted by the assessee in the return of income.
 Further, the Assessing Officer found that the sale of windmill amounting to ₹ 21,60,00,000/- was not admitted by the assessee in the return of income filed and the short term capital gain arising on the sale of windmill was ₹ 21,59,90,469/- after reducing the opening WDV of ₹ 9,531/-.
 The Assessing Officer called upon the assessee to explain this aspect and in the course of assessment, the assessee admitted to have omitted the sale of land and windmill and filed a letter dated 03.03.2015 along with a computation of Long Term Capital Gain [LTCG] on the sale of lands and the Short Term Capital Gain [STCG] on the sale of windmill.
 Taking note of the admission made by the assessee, the LTCG and the STCG were added to the total income of the assessee and accordingly assessment was completed.
 The assessment order stated that the penalty proceedings under Section 271(1)(c) is initiated separately.
 A notice under Section 274 r/w.
-271(1)(c) of .....
+271(1)(c) of the Act dated 12.03. .....

 X X X X Extracts X X X X